-The first order is to get them clean, free of rust spots and ready for curing, or seasoning.
+The first order of business is to get them clean; free of any rust spots and ready for curing, or seasoning.
 Scour the rust spots off with steel wool, wash with mild soap and very hot water, and dry immediately while still warm.
 The drying part is very important for the prevention of rust, if you are not going to season your pan right away.
 Do not worry about the color of your pan, it could be anywhere from brown to shiny black, depending on age and how much use it has had.

 Here are a few things you should not do with your cast iron cookware:

 - Never store food in cast iron